Department of Mathematics, University of Manchester: Organization

 The current head of the department is Andrew Hazel.
-The department is divided into three groups: Pure Mathematics (Head: Charles Eaton), Applied Mathematics (Head: David Sylvester), and Probability and Statistics (Head: Korbinian Strimmer).
-The director of research is William Parnell.
+The department is divided into three groups: Pure Mathematics (Head: Gareth Jones), Applied Mathematics (Head: Sergei Fedotov), and Probability and Statistics (Head: Korbinian Strimmer).
+The director of research is Mark Kambites.

 The Manchester Institute for Mathematical Sciences (MIMS) is a unit of the department focusing on the organising of mathematical colloquia and conferences, and research visitors.
-MIMS is headed by Nick Higham.
-Other high-profile mathematicians at Manchester include Martin Taylor and Jeff Paris.
+MIMS was headed by Nick Higham.
+Other high-profile mathematicians at Manchester recently included Martin Taylor and Jeff Paris.

 Since its formation, the department has made some influential appointments including the topologist Viktor Buchstaber and model theorist Alex Wilkie.
 Numerical analyst Jack Dongarra, one of the authors of LINPACK, was appointed in 2007 as Turing Fellow.
 In the autumn of 2007, Albert Shiryaev was appointed to a 20% chair.
 Shiryaev is known for his work on probability theory (he was a student of Andrey Kolmogorov) and for his work on financial mathematics.